How to be a blended family or stepfamily in the early years

-It helps to be realistic about how long it takes for relationships to develop and for everyone to get used to being in your new family.
-It can take at least 2 years.
+Being realistic and flexible can help as relationships develop and everyone gets used to being in your new family.
+This can take 2-5 years.

 Preparing children to be part of blended families and stepfamilies

-Whenever it happens for you, it’s a good idea to talk with your child about what you want to do and what it will be like.
-Ask your child what they think and encourage them to share any worries or concerns.
-Let them know that there are likely to be some ups and downs with the new family situation, and they can always come to you when they need to talk.
+Whenever it happens for you, it’s important to talk with your child about what you want to do and what it will be like.
+Ask your child what they think, and encourage them to share worries or concerns.
+Let them know that there are likely to be ups and downs with the new family situation, and they can always come to you when they need to talk.

 You could talk about some of the plans, like where you’re going to live if you’re moving house and what space your child will have in the new house.
 Or if you’re staying in your house, you could talk about how the space might change when your new partner moves in.

-If you can involve your child in making some decisions about the house or arrangements, they’ll feel like they have some control over things.
-But they’ll probably still need extra affection and reassurance from you.
+If you can involve your child in making some decisions about the house or arrangements, they’ll feel they have some control.
+But they’ll probably need extra affection and reassurance from you too.

 Everyday life in blended families and stepfamilies